TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-structured-concurrency.md

 In general, if the body returns `R`, `withScope` should return `Promise<R>`.
 In most cases, `R` will be some form of `Result`, but there's no need to enforce that.

 It turns out that this form of `withScope` can handle most cases.
 The crucial insight is that using `await` (which is equivalent to `Promise.resolve`) to create a `Promise<R>` from `R` gives you [promise flattening](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/Promise#the_resolve_function) for free.
-You just need the appropriate overloads to make it visible to the caller.
+You just need the appropriate overloads to make it the typing clear.

 ```ts
 export function withScope<R extends PromiseLike<unknown>>